Nueva Ecija: American colonial era

-Roads and irrigation

 As communities expanded inward, first along the rivers and then along the railways, the need for roads and irrigation systems leading to communities in the plains became more urgent.
 These made it possible for the more remote towns—those farther away from both rivers and railroads—to grow crops and participate in trade, ending what was until then a very slow pace of economic development.
 By 1912 Governor Benito Natividad had appropriated funds to fast-track the building of roads and bridges linking these remote towns and municipalities to then provincial capital Cabanatuan.

-The American government also constructed three major irrigation facilities: 1) The Talavera Irrigation System in 1924; 2) Penaranda River Irrigation System in 1930 and 3) Pampanga River Irrigation System in 1939.
+The American government also constructed three major irrigation facilities: the Talavera Irrigation System in 1924, the Penaranda River Irrigation System in 1930 and the Pampanga River Irrigation System in 1939.

 By the time these irrigation systems went in full swing, combined with the railway system and the many rice mills, Nueva Ecija had been established as the "Rice Granary of the Philippines".
 From 1930 to 1939, rice production in Nueva Ecija was averaging more than 9 million cavans of rice.

-Homesteading and US-style tenancy

-Unlike the American pioneers of the Old West, Filipinos were not so willing to occupy remote, unsettled and undeveloped areas.
-So when the American colonial government introduced homesteading, there were few takers among Filipinos.
-Homesteading could be done through a legal process of acquiring a land title, or even without a title at all.
-In the latter case however, the lack of a title makes the informal homesteader vulnerable to any legal action attempting to take the land away from him.

-When the Philippine Bill of 1902 was passed by the US Congress, the US colonial government was formally established in the Philippine islands.
-This meant the colonial government now had the authority to dispose of public lands on its own, without having to seek the approval of the President of the United States.
-Based on an earlier survey of public lands by the Philippine Commission, the new American colonial government offered public lands to settlers through homesteading, sale, purchase or lease.

 Under the American regime's homesteading system, an individual could get up to 16 hectares of land, while a corporation could get as much as 1,024 hectares.
 This did not result in a wide settlement of lands throughout the country, however.
 Nueva Ecija was one exception, as more settlers opted to homestead its lands.
 A 1928 Statistical Bulletin records nearly 70,000 hectares were given to more than five thousand homestead applicants.

-The homesteading efforts under the American regime ultimately failed in succeeding decades due to two major factors.
-First, the new farmer-settlers did not have enough capital to sustain farming costs.
-Without any financial assistance available from the government that granted them the land, farmer-settlers accumulated huge debts at very high interest rates from usurious moneylenders.
-Most of these homesteaders were later forced to sell their land and become tenant farmers instead.